goooroooX/docker-forti-proxy-2fa/README.md

  * [docker-fortivpn-socks5](https://github.com/Tosainu/docker-fortivpn-socks5) - glider build
  * [docker-forticlient-with-proxy](https://github.com/henry42/docker-forticlient-with-proxy) - setup masquerade

-This work is focused on 2FA-only authentication and expect a text file to be written with 2FA code prior to VPN executing:
+This work is focused on 2FA (Two-Factor) authentication and expect a text file to be written with 2FA token prior to VPN starting:
  * VPN is not starting with container
  * 'inotifywait' is looking for any writes (close_write,moved_to,create) in specific folder
  * when new 2FA token is available in '2fa.txt' file, any existent VPN instance is terminated and new one connected using provided username+password+token
  * no automatic restart for VPN service

-# Create docker image
+# Create Docker Image
 1. Clone this repository

         git clone https://github.com/gooorooox/docker-forti-proxy-2fa